AdityaKareer/AdityaKareer/README.md

 - 🌱 I’m currently learning Data structures and algorithms
 - 💞️ I’m looking to collaborate on Flutter app development and machine learning projects
 - 📫 You can reach me on my email: Adityakareer01@gmail.com
-- i am a student of don bosco
+-     I am a Student of Don Bosco
 <!---
 AdityaKareer/AdityaKareer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.